heroLFG/hugo-herolfg-site/content/posts/reminders.md

 > Give not that which is holy unto the dogs, neither cast ye your pearls before swine, lest they trample them under their feet, and turn again and rend you.

 Know what is holy.
-The most sacred thing I know is children and the process of maturing the childish mind.
+The most sacred thing I know is children and the holy intent to mature the childish mind inside and out.

+## Self Control
-# Prayer and the Golden Rule
+###### Prayer and the Golden Rule

 > Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you: